TechWorksHub/best-practice-guide/cookbook.rst

 **semi-supervised learning**, in which an algorithm learns from some set data that is labeled, and some (usually larger) set of data that is unlabelled.

+No matter which of these learning types we want to use, we need to be able to evaluate the performance of the AI and Machine Learning models we create.
+The way we approach this is no different to any other testing we would do - we compare the predictions that our model makes to some known ground truth data.
+An easy way to do this would be, once we have **trained** our algorithm on the data that we have to hand, to test how well it performs on this same data (evaluate the **training error**) as a ground truth.
+Unfortunately, this is a bad idea.
+AI and Machine Learning algorithms will fit fairly well to the data they’ve trained on (it’s **training data**), independently of how well they work for other “unseen” data.
+Since the goal of our algorithm is to have it work well across all data points (including ones it wasn’t trained on), how well it performs on the training data will be a misleading and overconfident measure of overall performance.

+Instead, we try to estimate how well our model will perform on data we’ve not trained on by randomly reserving a small amount of our data in a testing set (our **testing data**).
+Sometimes, in addition to the **training** and **testing** sets we’ve described, we will make a further split of our data to also include a small set of **validation** data.
+We might do this if we need to validate the results of testing, for example, in more advanced applications in which we might use the testing data itself to make decisions about the learning process.
+It is generally best practice not just to break your data up into training and testing (and validation, if needed) sets once, but to repeat this process multiple times and aggregate the results.
+This process is called cross validation, and in most cases will be the more appropriate way to evaluate our AI and Machine learning model’s performance.

+*Breakaway: Measures of Performance: *
+There are multiple ways for us to evaluate performance of any given model.
+Some common choices are **Mean Squared Error** (continuous data) or **Cross Entropy** (discrete data).
+It’s best to stick to standard measures unless you understand what you’re doing, but there are usually multiple valid ways of measuring performance with their own consequences.
+The best measure of performance is the one that solves your problem best.

+With a measure of performance, we have a way of comparing different models to select the best one.
+Practically though, there are too many different algorithms and approaches for us to run them all and directly compare them in this way.
+We need a way of selecting likely candidates a-priori, without directly testing them.
+Our goal in AI and Machine Learning is to make predictions about all of our data from a small subset of it.
+We want a model that accurately reflects the reality of the data we’re training it on.
+An abstraction that can help us think about this is to think in terms of **model complexity**.
+Our models exist broadly on a spectrum of complexity from simple linear models with only a few parameters that fit a line to our data at one end, and billion-parameter neural networks at the other.
+It’s probably clear to see that an overly simple model of our data will be bad.
+If we can’t capture the complexity of what is happening in our data, we’ll never be able to model it well.
+We call this **underfitting**.
+However, it’s also the case that fitting a model that is too complex is problematic.
+Models that are too complicated will fit randomness in the specific data they are trained on, and will not generalise well to data outside of that.
+We call this problem **overfitting**.

+Our goal should be to pick a model that is complicated enough to fit to the parts of the data we are interested in (the **signal**), without overfitting to the noise in our data too.
+We also want to take advantage of prior knowledge we have about our problem, for example, if we know our problem is linear, it would be sensible to pick a linear model.
+When in doubt, it’s often more favourable to go for simpler models, for reasons we will discuss later.

 Putting it Together: Creating Modern AI and Machine Learning
 ------------------------------------------------------------